it5-j05h/Python-slot-machine/README.md

 # Python-slot-machine

-First dive into python
+This is a text based slot machine written in the python programing language.

-Contact me for any more info :)
+Enjoy :)